-If you press the <AF> button while the image is displayed on the LCD monitor, the setting screen will appear on the LCD monitor and you can turn the dial to set the AF method.
+If you press the <AF> button while the image is displayed on the LCD monitor, the setting screen will appear on the LCD monitor and you can turn the <

 - During manual exposure shooting (p.298), you can press the <ISO> button to set the ISO speed.

 - <DRIVE> drive mode and <

 metering mode cannot be set.